Work-Based Learning Essentials

 3. Be offered in-person, virtually, or in a simulated workplace setting

-• Work-based learning could take place in a classroom, virtual environment, or a workplace.
+• Work-based learning could take place in a classroom, virtual environment, or workplace.
 Providing access to a variety of experiences based on student choice will provide the greatest opportunity to meet each student’s needs.
 Programs should regularly review experiences to ensure that students benefit equally across all settings.

 4. Lead to earning of credit and/or outcome verification